South Asia: Northwestern South Asia

 Northwestern South Asia is the site of many of the first civilisations of the world, such as the Indus Valley Civilisation.
-It was historically the most-conquered region of South Asia because it is the first region that invading armies coming from the west had to cross to enter the Indian subcontinent; because of these many invasions, Northwestern South Asia has significant influences from various sources outside of South Asia, mainly from the Muslim world.
+It was historically the most conquered region of South Asia because it is the first region that invading armies coming from the west had to cross to enter the Indian subcontinent; because of these many invasions, Northwestern South Asia has significant influences from various sources outside of South Asia, mainly from the Muslim world.

 Eastern South Asia

-Eastern South Asia includes Bangladesh (East Bengal), Bhutan, eastern and northeastern parts of India, and Nepal.
+Eastern South Asia includes Bangladesh, Bhutan, eastern and northeastern parts of India, and Nepal.
 Major Hindu and Buddhist kingdoms and empires of the region include Kikata, Videha, Vṛji, Magadha, Nanda, Gangaridai, Mauryan, Anga, Kalinga, Kamarupa, Samatata, Kanva, Gupta, Pala, Gauda, Sena, Khadga, Candra, and Deva.
 Geographically, it lies between the Eastern Himalayas and the Bay of Bengal.
 Two of the world's largest rivers, the Ganges and the Brahmaputra, flow into the sea through the Bengal region.
 The region includes the world's largest delta, the Ganges Delta, and has a climate ranging from alpine and subalpine to subtropical and tropical.
 Since Nepal, Bhutan, Northeast India and parts of East India are landlocked, the coastlines of Bangladesh and East India (in West Bengal and Odisha) serve as the principal gateways to the region.
 With more than 441 million inhabitants, Eastern South Asia is home to 6% of the world's population and 25% of South Asia's population.

 Southern South Asia

 Southern South Asia includes South India, the Maldives, and Sri Lanka, and is predominantly Dravidian.
 Southern South Asia was a hub of global trade in ancient times because of its position in the important Indian Ocean corridor.

-Historically, governments throughout Southern South Asia adopted Sanskrit for public political expression beginning around 300 CE and ending around 1300, resulting in greater integration into the broader South Asian cultural sphere.
+Historically, governments throughout Southern South Asia adopted Sanskrit for public political expression beginning around 300 CE and ending around 1300, resulting in greater integration into the broader Indian cultural sphere.
 This significantly influenced the languages of the region, making all of the major Dravidian languages except for Tamil highly Sanskritised.
 Tamil influence in the region is quite significant, with prominent empires such as the Chola dynasty taking Tamil culture to Sri Lanka and beyond South Asia, and Sri Lanka having an ancient Tamil minority and a Dravidian-influenced majority language of Sinhala.